BramStoutProductions/MiEx/README.md

 * Support for random frame offsets on animated textures.
 * Support for grouping textures together into atlases in order to reduce material count.
 * Support for adding a random offset to certain blocks (like vegetation) to reproduce what happens in Minecraft.
+* Support for connected textures using Optifine's CTM format.
 * ***Currently not yet implemented, but groundwork laid out for:*** Potential support for Minecraft Bedrock worlds.

 MiEx currently supports worlds from Minecraft 21w43a and later.